foriver4725/BetterLogging/README.md

 In other words, the logging functionality is only available within the Unity Editor and will never be included in player builds.

-## Usage Examples
+## Usage

-You can easily explore all available APIs through the [sample code here](https://github.com/foriver4725/BetterLogging/blob/main/Assets/foriver4725/BetterLogging/Tests/LoggingTests.cs).
+You can explore all available APIs in the [sample code here](https://github.com/foriver4725/BetterLogging/blob/main/Assets/foriver4725/BetterLogging/Tests/LoggingTests.cs).

 ---